FREE Water Filter

 for my tastes, compared to nature.
 Yes it gets all

-your metals out, and then some, but is it the neccessary minimum?
+your metals out, and then some, but is it the necessary minimum?

 I have kept freshwater and saltwater fish for decades,